 Both parts took place simultaneously.
 During the performance, the streets of downtown Chicago, as well as the Cultural Center building, flooded with thousands of people.
 Eventually, the crowds became so dense, that the police closed off the streets around the Cultural Center, and locked the doors of the building to prevent more people from entering.
 But we stood still throughout.

 Still Act at the School of the Art Institute of Chicago

 Performed at various sites around Chicago between 2006 and 2007.

-I was in graduate school and interested in the relationship between liveness and deadness.
+I was in graduate school, wrestling with my waning faith in the avant-garde.
 Stillness seemed like a good way to slow things down for more careful looking.

 Still Act for Performance Works Northwest

 Part of the Annual Richard Foreman Festival, August 17-18, 2007.